-As can be seen on this page of the NASM website, the research appears to be have been conducted at the University of North Carolina.
-The study is titled “Comparison of Isolated (Traditional) and Integrated (OPT) Training on Functional Performance Measures.”
-As I looked over the study a few things occurred to me:
+The NASM site used to cite research conducted at the University of North Carolina.
+The study was titled “Comparison of Isolated (Traditional) and Integrated (OPT) Training on Functional Performance Measures.”

 2. The NASM OPT study does not appear to be a published peer reviewed study.
-I say this because when I searched the National Library of Medicine ―a database of millions of research papers from around the world ―for the title of this study, nothing showed up.
+Searching the National Library of Medicine ―a database of millions of research papers from around the world ―for the title of this study, nothing showed up.

 The 14 Day Free Trial

-During the infomercial, it’s stated that people could try the NASM free for 14 days.
-It’s important to remember that this 2 week trial is for the online NASM program only.
+During the infomercial, it's stated that people could try the NASM free for 14 days.
+This 2 week trial is for the online NASM program only.

 Also, the free trial does not include the NASM textbook – NASM Essentials of Fitness Training ―or the certification exam.
-This makes sense as I’m sure the NASM doesn’t want anyone to take the test and get certified during the free trial period.
+This makes sense as I'm sure the NASM doesn’t want anyone taking the exam and get certified during the free trial period.